A sagging roof in Charleston is a structural warning — get an inspection now

 Request sagging roof inspection

-Describe where the sag is, how long it has been present, and whether there is a known leak history so the follow-up can be prioritized appropriately.
+Describe where the sag is, how long it has been present, and whether there is a known leak history so the follow-up can be prioritized.

 What's going on with your roof?